singhangadin/android-filepicker/Readme.md

         properties.extensions=null;
     ```

 3. Next create an instance of `FilePickerDialog`, and pass `Context` and `DialogProperties` references as parameters.
+Optional: You can change the title of dialog.
+Default is current directory name.

     ```java
         FilePickerDialog dialog = new FilePickerDialog(MainActivity.this,properties);
+        dialog.setTitle("Select a File");
     ```

 4. Next, Attach `DialogSelectionListener` to `FilePickerDialog` as below,